python-adaptive/paper/paper.md

 An example of such a datastructure is a red--black tree or a skip list [@Cormen2009].
 Both of these have an average complexity of $\mathcal{O}(\log{n})$ for all the required operations.
 In the reference implementation, we use the SortedContainers Python package that provides an efficient implementation of such a data structure optimized for realistic sizes, rather than asymptotic complexity.
-Additionally the algorithm requires efficient queries for subdomains that contain a point $x$, and the neighbors of a given subdomain.
+Additionally, the algorithm requires efficient queries for subdomains that contain a point $x$, and the neighbors of a given subdomain.
 For the one-dimensional case this could be achieved by using a red--black tree to keep the points $x$ in ascending order.

 #### With many points, due to the loss being local, parallel sampling incurs no additional cost.